How to enable Virtualbox nested VTX/Amd-V

-Do you want to run Virtual machine inside a Virtual Box VM then you have to enable the nested virtualization?
+Do you want to run a Virtual machine inside a Virtual Box VM then you have to enable nested virtualization.
 But how?
-Here in this tutorial, we let you know the command to enable nested VTX/Amd-V option in VirtualBox if that appears grey and you are unable to check its box.
+Here in this tutorial, we let you know the command to enable the nested VTX/Amd-V option in VirtualBox if that appears grey and you are unable to check its box.

 What is nested Vt x AMD V?

-However, in VirtualBox, we have nested virtualization option but in grey out, I mean we can’t check its box to enable the same, at least in my case I couldn’t.
-And if you are seeing the same problem in your Virtual Box and want to enable nested VTX/Amd-V for any guest operating system then use the command given in this article.
+However, in VirtualBox, we have a nested virtualization option but in grey out, I mean we can’t check its box to enable the same, at least in my case I couldn’t.
+If you are seeing the same problem in your Virtual Box and want to enable nested VTX/Amd-V for any guest operating system then use the command given in this article.

 Enable Virtualbox nested VTX/AMD-V

-On Windows 10/7 or some previous version run the command prompt with administrative rights whereas for macOS or Linux distros (Ubuntu, CentOS, Linux Mint, Debian etc.) use the command terminal.
+On Windows 11/10/7 or some previous version run the command prompt with administrative rights whereas for macOS or Linux distros (Ubuntu, CentOS, Linux Mint, Debian, etc.) use the command terminal.

 Step 2: Run the modifyvm command